 Phil Staunton, who founded D2M Innovation in 2010, has over 10 years’ experience of supporting start-up businesses and SMEs develop and launch innovative, new products onto the market.
 He now specialises in strategic planning of product development to minimise risk and therefore maximise the chances of success.

-Talking to Vicki, Phil explains there are up to 18 main stages of work you are likely to progress through, and his advice is: “Do not compromise on shortcuts that may create bigger issues further down the line.
+Phil explains that there are up to 18 main stages of work you are likely to progress through, and his advice is: “Do not compromise on shortcuts that may create bigger issues further down the line.
 Bear in mind that, often, you will have to choose between quality, cost and time to completion, so make sure you know which are most important to you.